Abe Bernstein: Involvement in the St. Valentine's Day Massacre

 Bernstein, a chief supplier of Canadian whiskey to Chicago Outfit leader Al Capone, is also suspected to have been involved in the St. Valentine's Day Massacre.
 Bernstein supposedly set up North Side Gang leader George "Bugs" Moran for a murder attempt by Capone by selling him a recently hijacked liquor shipment and delivering it to a North Side warehouse.
 On February 14, 1929, seven North Side gunmen waiting for the liquor shipment were killed by Capone gunmen at that warehouse.
 The chief target, Bugs Moran, had never arrived.

 Later years

 During the mid-1920s, Bernstein began expanding his gang's activities to other major cities in the country.
 He became an associate of New York mobsters Joe Adonis and Meyer Lansky, and later became a partner in several syndicate gambling casinos in Miami, Florida.
 He started Club Manitou of Harbor Springs in 1929.
 After his brother Ray was imprisoned for his part in the Collingwood Manor Massacre, Bernstein devoted the rest of his life in an effort to get his brother released from prison.

-Bernstein died March 7, 1968, in his hotel room of the Book-Cadillac.
+Bernstein died March 7, 1968, in his hotel room of the Book-Cadillac, suspected due to a heart attack.